 1. Pixel Experience

 If you are a fan of Google Pixel and love its UI and simple aesthetic, you should try out the Pixel Experience project.
-Pixel experience is an AOSP custom ROM based on stock Android.
+Pixel Experience is an AOSP custom ROM based on stock Android.
 It supports many Android phones from Samsung, Xiaomi, Realme, Asus, and Motorola.
-Unlike other ROMs, Pixel Experience precisely delivers a stable and secure OS with fewer customization options.
+Pixel Experience delivers a stable and secure OS with fewer customization options than other ROMs.

 Do you remember CyanogenMod?
 There was a time when CyanogenMod was the only name that came to our mind when anyone talked about custom ROM.
 However, due to internal conflict and drama, Cyanogen Inc. discontinued CyanogenMod in December 2016.
 The developer community then rebranded the project as LineageOS.

 Based on the Google AOSP source code, LineageOS supports over 200 Android devices.
 This lightweight ROM offers various customization features that result in high performance and versatility.
 If you are looking for a fast and stable custom ROM with timely nightly builds, then LineageOS is a perfect choice.